atcll-pei2021/atcll-pei2021.github.io/doc_source/document/content/Tools/DeepStream SDK Installation/_index.md

 The following section describes how to install DeepStream SDK on the **Jetson Nano**.
 All steps are also available [here](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_Quickstart.html).

+>**Note:**
+    The version 5.1 of the DeepStream SDK is only compatible with JetPack 4.5.1.

 #### Install Jetson SDK components

 Download NVIDIA SDK Manager from https://developer.nvidia.com/embedded/jetpack.
 You will use this to install JetPack 4.5.1 GA (corresponding to L4T 32.5.1 release).
 This comes packaged with CUDA, TensorRT and cuDNN.